carpentries/governance/minutes/2020/EC-minutes-2020-04-23.md

 - Rubric for Public Statements from The Carpentries (Joslynn (interested), Kari, Juan); approve at the May 2020 EC meeting

-The topic 2x2 committee was postponed.
+The topic 2x2 committee is postponed.

 #### Non-verbal updates